ejans/odoo_new_api_guideline/source/environment.rst

 As explained previously an Environment maintains multiple caches that are used by the Moded/Fields classes.

-Sometimes you will have to do insert/write using the cursor directly.
+Sometimes you will have to use insert/write using the cursor directly.
 In this cases you want to invalidate the caches: ::

   self.env.invalidate_all()